vizorvr/patches/README.md

 Engi is a HTML5/WebGL-compliant [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) editor.

+# Contributors

+Lasse Jul Nielsen, Jaakko Manninen and Antti Jädertpolm.

+With thanks to: Don Hopkins.

 # Introduction

 By routing data between nodes in a directed acyclic graph, arbitrary logic can be constructed.
 This is a